The Next Wave in Intelligent Document Processing

 Ability to seek manual input

-Situations often requires automation to pause and seek user input when confidence is compromised.
-This is important to ensure automation in the name of faster processing doesn’t dent the quality and accuracy.
+Situations often requires business process automation to pause and seek user input when confidence is compromised.
+This is important to ensure intelligent process automation in the name of faster processing doesn’t dent the quality and accuracy.
 After all, automation is being used in production systems and for committing changes.

 Systems are expected to learn with situations that prompted them to pause and seek user input.
 Seeking user intervention is fine, however, seeking the same information repeatedly, every time a similar situation is encountered is not considered smart.
 Hence, learning and updating its ability is critical.